growthbook/growthbook/README.md

 <p align="center"><img src="https://www.growthbook.io/logos/growthbook-logo@2x.png" width="400px" /></p>

-# Growth Book - The Open Source A/B Testing Platform
+# Open Source A/B Testing Platform

 This repo is the actual Growth Book application where you connect to your data sources, define metrics, and analyze experiment results.